kolozjnr/wfd-full-stack-challenge/readme.md

 ## Pre - Challenge

 Create a PGP key.
-Once you have completed the challenge, send an encrypted email, confirming the availability for Telephonic Technical Interview during the week, to cecile@womenfirstdigital.org with your public PGP key attached.
+Once you have completed the challenge, send an encrypted email, confirming your availability for Telephonic Technical Interview during the week, to cecile@womenfirstdigital.org with your public PGP key attached.
 You will find the public key for cecile@womenfirstdigital.org attached in the email I sent you for this challenge.

 ---